Standard Purchases - $10,000 to $99,999

 1. Ensure you have approval to make the purchase and verify there is budget available.

-2. Fill out a Requisition Form and indicate if you are purchasing through a cooperative or a preferred vendor.
+2. Fill out a submission on the Requisition Dashboard and indicate if you are purchasing through a cooperative or a preferred vendor.
 If you are purchasing from a cooperative, list the name.
-Have an authorized approver in your department/division sign off and submit the form to procurement@plu.edu.

 3. The Procurement Office will review the submission.
-You will receive approval in 1-2 business days.
+If the submission is complete, you will receive approval in 3 business days.

 A Sole Source Procurement can be requested by submitting the Sole Source Justification Google Form.
 This method of procurement should only be used in limited situations where competition is unavailable.